DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-22 Leo Feedback.md

 - The level feels especially small because:
 	- The pillar in the middle off the room breaks up the space
 	- The props along the edges of the walls (the white blocks) cut down the surface area of the playable space
+- Camera problems
 	- The camera is a little far back from the player, so the space needs to be larger to accommodate this
+	- A problem consistent in 3rd person games with interior spaces is that the camera often gets caught on props and stuff.
+We need a more open area to prevent this.
 - One thing that *will* help with gauging how big the room should be is placing down mannequins to mimic the enemies in the level.
 	- This way, we can see more easily if a level feels too dense or needs to be populated more with assets or enemies

+# Ideas For Set-Dressing & A Little Bit of Environmental Story-Telling
+- One thing that can help us w/ the set-dressing and environmental story-telling is determining what the crazy mage used each room for.
+- We were looking at rooms in Skyrim and immediately noticed that the rooms in one